top of page

 Approach

-Rhianna is training in mental health diagnosis and intervention.
+Rhianna is trained in mental health diagnosis and intervention.
 She works from a person-centred perspective, highlighting the many cultural, social, familial and historical factors that influence each client's journey.
 She is able to offer talk therapy that helps you to gain insight and understanding into yourself, and can also offer specific strategies to improve mental health if this is desired.

 Areas of Expertise